common name: wheel bug

 Figure 5.
 Eggs and early instar nymphs of the wheel bug, Arilus cristatus (Linnaeus).
 Photograph by Lyle J. Buss, University of Florida.

 Todd (1937) reported the wheel bug under natural conditions as being very vicious in the nymphal and adult stages of development.
 This viciousness was not so pronounced in individuals under observation in cages.
-He noted that specimens collected in the field become accustomed to being handled in a very short time.
+He noted that specimens collected in the field became accustomed to being handled in a very short time.
 The wheel bug has been reported as cannibalistic, usually based on caged specimens.
 Nymphs have preyed upon nymphs, and Barber (1920) reported females killing and feeding upon the males soon after copulation was complete.
 The wheel bug is diurnal but it has been found at lights, apparently attracted to the prey coming to the lights.
 Froeschner (1944) counted 76 wheel bugs at one time at lights in front of a store in southern Missouri.

 Sounds: The wheel bug and most other reduviids produce "chirping" sounds by rubbing the tip of the rostrum back and forth over transverse ridges on a longitudinal groove on the prosternum.
 Moore (1961) concluded that more evidence is necessary to establish the functions of these sounds.